The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 Without further ado, let’s get to it!

-# E9S - CLOUD OF DARKNESS
+# E9S - Cloud of Darkness

 ## Overview